-From the 1st May 2017, the way the government funds apprenticeships will change.
-As a result some employers will be required to contribute to a new apprenticeship levy and there will be changes to the funding for apprenticeship training for all employers.
+From the 1st May 2017, the way the government funded apprenticeships changed.
+As a result some employers are required to contribute to a new apprenticeship levy and there are changes to the funding for apprenticeship training for all employers.

 Does the apprenticeship levy apply to my business?